 1. Should you remove duplicated rows or not?

-First of all, you should check if your excel file contains duplicated columns.
+First of all, you should check if your excel file contains duplicated rows.
 This is important because DeBounce removes duplicated emails by default.
 In order to match DeBounce results with your original file, the number of rows on both files must be the same.
 If your excel file contains duplicated rows, you must decide to remove duplicated rows from your excel file or not?
 In case you remove duplicated rows from the original excel file and upload them on DeBounce, the validation results and original excel file will have the same number of rows.
 In case you do not remove duplicated rows, you need to turn de-duplication feature off in DeBounce settings, so the number of rows become the same after validation on both files.

 How to remove duplicated rows in MS Excel?

 - Select the column that contains your emails.

 - Click on “Remove Duplicates”.

 - On the opened dialog, check for “Expand the Selection” and press “Remove Duplicates”.

 - On the next page, un-check all columns and only select the column which contains email addresses.
 Then press OK.

 How to turn de-duplication feature off on DeBounce?